All Episodes

 The answer is everyone does.

-So I am the first person that gives me a responsibility to be the first person to say, hey, hybrids, big props, way to go, way to go, Prius.
+That gives me a responsibility to be the first person to say, hey, hybrids, big props.

 You know, way to go.

-Now you got Honda's with civics and accords that are hybrid.
+Now you got Hondas with Civics and Accords that are hybrid.

-Uh hybrid Ford escapes, hybrid this, hybrid that, it worked.
+Hybrid Ford escapes, hybrid this, hybrid that.

-And not a dime of government money, not a dime of taxpayer money was needed to invent the hybrid, or to get you to want one.
+And not a dime of government money, not a dime of taxpayer money was needed to invent the hybrid or to get you to want one.

 It all happened in the glorious landscape of the private sector.